 - The Phantom Menace: The core of the planet Naboo holds vast subterranean oceans, which are inhabited by titanic dinosaur and eel-like creatures.
 Jar Jar believes a trip through the Core would be a Suicide Mission, but the main characters survive with only minor incident.

 - In the horror-survivor film Sweetheart, the waters immediately surrounding the deserted island are sparkling, clear and shallow ...except for an impenetrably dark, perfectly round, and seemingly-bottomless black pit from which a monstrous, shark-like predator of unknown origin emerges each night.

 - The Rift is about a submarine crew on a doomed rescue mission to an underwater rift full of monsters.
-Unlike the above films, it came out in March of 1990, just a few months late to the party.

 - 20,000 Leagues Under the Sea is an early instance of this trope.
 Mostly, it emphasizes the idea of the ocean as a place of wonderful nature, but in the deeper parts, the Nautilus crew encounter some very strange things, including a Giant Squid and the Underwater Ruins of Atlantis.

 - H. P. Lovecraft, creator of the Cthulhu Mythos, found the sea and most sea life intensely creepy, leading to many of his Eldritch Abominations bearing traits of aquatic creatures, and many of his threats coming from the ocean's depths.